exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase_management.rst.txt

    ]

 | From these results, the Event type values will have :program:`id` values applied,
-| meaning that the :menuselection:`OASE management --> Agent` setting values should be as following.
+| meaning that the :menuselection:`OASE management --> Event collection` setting values should be as following.

 .. list-table::
  :widths: 10, 20